-Powell River Townsite is a unique coastal community of British Columbia, Canada that was designated as a National Historic District of Canada in 1995, one of only seven in Canada and the only one in western Canada.
-A very prestigious designation, it confirms that Powell River Townsite, remarkably intact with over 400 original buildings contained within the borders of the 1910 town plan, is an historical asset to the entire country.
+Powell River Townsite is a unique coastal community of British Columbia that was designated as a National Historic District of Canada in 1995.
+One of only seven in Canada, and the only one in western Canada, it is a very prestigious designation that confirms Powell River Townsite is an historical asset to the entire country.
+It is remarkably intact with over 400 original buildings contained within the borders of the 1910 town plan,

 Historically, our community was preplanned with principles generated from progressive philosophical movements arising as a result of the excesses of industrialization in the late 19th century.

 The Garden City and Arts and Crafts Movements influenced Powell River's planners of 1910 in regard to the location and architectural style of our homes, parks, green belts, commercial buildings and recreation facilities.

 The prime mover behind the town's development was the Powell River Company, which was responsible for preplanning, constructing and providing for most of the community's needs.